-- Acting as a sounding board for the building principal/supervisor regarding the implied or direct threats and/or violent acts. - Assisting in determining the level of threat and appropriate response. - If safe to do so, sending a district-wide team member to support the Building-level Team(s).

-- Monitoring the situation and adjusting the district's response as appropriate. - Assisting with parent/guardian, faculty/staff, and media communication. - Assisting with coordinating building and grounds security in conjunction with local and State Police. - Assisting with offering a backup Post-Incident Response Team (i.e., another school team and/or an outside group) if needed. - Offering debriefing sessions as needed working in conjunction with local, County and/or State emergency responders.
+- Acting as a sounding board for the building principal/supervisor regarding the implied or direct threats and/or violent acts. - Reminding building level teams to assess threats through the lens of the district's Comprehensive School Threat Assessment Guidelines program. - If safe to do so, sending a district-wide team member to support the Building-level Team(s). - Monitoring the situation and adjusting the district's response as appropriate. - Assisting with parent/guardian, faculty/staff, and media communication. - Assisting with coordinating building and grounds security in conjunction with local and State Police. - Assisting with offering a backup Post-Incident Response Team (i.e., another school team and/or an outside group) if needed. - Offering debriefing sessions as needed working in conjunction with local, County and/or State emergency responders.